Land Registry Restrictive Covenants on Property

 What is a restrictive covenant?

-Most importantly, restrictive covenants are enforceable by one landowner against another as long as they are restrictive or 'negative' in their effect and they effectively allow a form of private planning control.
-One common example is where a restrictive covenant on a housing development might protect property values by stopping the modification of the appearance of individual dwellings on the development from a standard 'look', or it might restrict some activity from taking place within its boundaries.
+Restrictive covenants are enforceable with the original landowner as long as they are restrictive or 'negative' in their effect and effectively allow private planning control.
+One typical example is a restrictive covenant on a housing development that might protect property values by stopping the modification of the appearance of individual dwellings on the development from a standard 'look' or restricting some activity from taking place within its boundaries.

 How long do restrictive covenants last?